 Learn from them,

 Build on what they have.

 a MNREGA(Mahatma Gandhi National Rural Employment Guarantee Act) worker earns working 20 days/month.
 Will the poorest of poor be willing to pay?
 They do not exceed 25 million people and let’s assume they will not (Rs.
 100 billion).
-But the others would easily be willing to pay for a better livelihoodthat they will attain in just 1-3 months.
+But the others would easily be willing to pay for a better livelihoodthat they will attain in just 1-3 months mostly learning part-time.
 The early CSSs and CFSs will prove this promise and an outlay of Rs.
-50 billion is envisaged for the start-up phase when only small costs will be recovered from students.
+75 billion is envisaged for the start-up phase when only small costs will be recovered from students.